hashicorp/consul/website/source/docs/commands/lock.html.markdown

 and the `CONSUL_LOCK_HELD` environment variable will be set to `true`.

 If the lock is lost, communication is disrupted, or the parent process interrupted, the child process will receive a `SIGTERM`.
-After a grace period, a `SIGKILL` will be used to force termination.
+After a grace period of 5 seconds, a `SIGKILL` will be used to force termination.
 For Consul agents on Windows, the child process is always terminated with a `SIGKILL`, since Windows has no POSIX compatible notion for `SIGTERM`.

 The list of available flags are: